pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 erratic evaluation order).
 It shouldn't hurt, either, but I'm not going to make claims here.
-In any case, it's definitely different, and the tooling to debug evaluation order in programs with lots of lazy evaluation isn't there in Perl (I think), so I suggest to be careful and not go over board with that.
+In any case, it's definitely different, and the tooling to debug evaluation order in programs with lots of lazy evaluation may be worse in Perl than in Haskell (although there is some <a href="#fn4">[4]</a>), so I suggest to be careful and not go over board with that.
 Use `lazy { }` and streams only where needed to enable a purely functional programming style.

-<small>As a tool to help understanding what's going on if a program
-doesn't work as expected, you can disable laziness locally by using `lazy_if` (also from `FP::Lazy`) instead of `lazy`. <a href="#fn4">[4]</a> Also, by setting `$FP::Lazy::debug = 1` (or setting the `DEBUG_FP_LAZY` env var to `1`), promises store backtraces of the context in which they were created, which can help, too.
-Tell me if you'd like me to demonstrate these approaches in a post or video.</small>

 ## Footnotes